silvaxxx1/silvaxxx1/README.md

 ## 🚀 What I Build

-I specialize in **high-performance AI systems** that scale from research prototypes to production deployments:
+I specialize in **high-performance AI systems** that scale from research prototypes to production deployments.

+> **🎯 Current Focus:** Deep diving into **CUDA, Triton, and GPU programming** to build truly efficient systems from the ground up.
+My goal: join the **0.1% of AI engineers** who understand systems at the kernel level and can architect breakthrough optimizations across the entire stack—from hardware to algorithms.

+---

+## 🔬 My Journey to Top 0.1%

 <table>
 <tr>